jorgeiglesiasfernandez/python-hangman/README.md

 # python-hangman

-Simple game of the hanged man made in python
+Simple game of the hanged man. :D

 ![Image of hangman](/images/pic1.png)